 Dr. Li ChenBased in Washington, DC, United States

-Dr. Li Chen is currently an Associate Professor of computer science at the University of the District of Columbia.
+Dr. Li Chen is currently a professor of computer science at the University of the District of Columbia.
 He received his BS, MS, and PhD in CS from Wuhan University (1982), Utah State University (1995), and the University of Bedfordshire (2001), respectively.
 Chen has worked in both academia and industry.
-He was a lecturer at South East University and Wuhan University in China before serving as a visiting assistant professor at the University of North Dakota, visiting associate professor at the University of Maryland, and adjunct professor at Virginia Tech.
+He was a lecturer at South East University and Wuhan University in China before serving as a visiting assistant professor at the University of North Dakota.
+He was also a visiting associate professor at the University of Maryland, and adjunct professor at Virginia Tech.
 In industry, he worked for companies as a senior software engineer.

 Chen has been an active member of ACM since 2008.
 He has been the Education Column coordinator of ACM SIGACT Newsletters for several years.

-In addition to his research, Chen has published a total of five books including the recently published “Digital and discrete geometry” (Springer, 2014), “Digital functions and data reconstruction" (Springer, 2012), and “Mathematical problems in data science" (written with colleagues, Springer, 2015 forthcoming).
+In addition to his research, Chen has published a total of five books including the recently published “Mathematical problems in data science" (Springer, 2016), “Digital and discrete geometry” (Springer, 2014), “Digital functions and data reconstruction" (Springer, 2012).
 Chen also writes articles in CS and applied math education.